dotnet/crank/src/Microsoft.Crank.Controller/README.md

   ## Files

-  --[JOB].options.buildFiles <filename>                                    Build files that will be copied before the application is built.
+  --[JOB].options.buildFiles <filename>                                    Build files that will be copied in the project folder before the build occurs.
 Accepts globing patterns and recursive marker (**).
 Format is 'path[;destination]'.
 Path can be a URL. e.g., c:\images\mydockerimage.tar, c:\code\Program.cs.
-If provided, the destination needs to be a folder name, relative to the root source.
+If provided, the destination needs to be a folder name, relative to the project path.
-  --[JOB].options.outputFiles <filename>                                   Output files that will be copied in the final application folder.
+  --[JOB].options.outputFiles <filename>                                   Output files that will be copied in the published folder after the application is built.
 Accepts globing patterns and recursive marker (**).
 Format is 'path[;destination]'.
 Path can be a URL. e.g., c:\build\Microsoft.AspNetCore.Mvc.dll, c:\files\samples\picture.png;wwwroot\picture.png.
-If provided, the destination needs to be a folder name, relative to the root source.
+If provided, the destination needs to be a folder name, relative to the published path.
   --[JOB].options.reuseSource <true|false>                                 Reuse local or remote sources across benchmarks for the same source.
   --[JOB].options.reuseBuild <true|false>                                  Reuse build files across benchmarks.
 Don't use with floating runtime versions.